Naziko1971/Naziko1971/README.md

 - 💞️ I’m looking to collaborate on on open-source projects and coding challenges.
 - 📫 How to reach me n.tekesbaeva71@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I once built a small game using just HTML, CSS, and JavaScript, and it got over 1000 stars on GitHub!
+- ⚡ Fun fact: I once built a small game using just HTML, CSS, and JavaScript!

 <!---
 Naziko1971/Naziko1971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.